jorik90/yi-hack/README.md

 - Check_motion script working again and can call a REST-endpoint (by airdrummingfool)
 - Upload using WebDAV to for example STACK (by jorik90; change your settings in check_motion.sh)
 - Watchdog for checking read-only state of /tmp/hd1 (by [airdrummingfool](https://github.com/fritz-smh/yi-hack/issues/56#issuecomment-296425307))
+- Change delete_old_videos.sh to delete everything except last 24h and also empty record_sub (by jorik90)

 Purpose